Board of Education

 The Board of Education is elected by the community to govern the school district.
 The Board is comprised of seven members.
 In general, Board members are elected to 4-year terms of office.
 The Smithton Community Consolidated School District No. 130 is a member of the Illinois Association of School Boards (IASB).
 The IASB outlines the following as duties of a school board:

 Regular meetings of the Board of Education are open to the public.
-They are held on the third Tuesday of each month at 7:00 p.m. at the Smithton Elementary School Cafeteria, 316 South Hickory Street, Smithton, Illinois.
+They are typically held on the fourth Tuesday of each month at 7:00 p.m. at the Smithton Elementary School Library/Media Center, 316 South Hickory Street, Smithton, Illinois.

 Special meetings of the Board of Education are open to the public.
 These meetings may be called by the Board president with at least 48 hours of public notice before the meeting.
-Notices are placed in the foyer of the school building (316 South Hickory, Smithton, Illinois) and on the district's website..
+Notices are placed outside the main entrance of the school building (316 South Hickory, Smithton, Illinois) and on the district's website.